 Service is a core value at Elon, and is one of the five Elon Experiences.
-Service is conducted through a variety of student organizations, courses, athletic teams, and fraternities and sororities on-campus.
+Service is conducted through a variety of departments, student organizations, courses, athletic teams, and fraternities and sororities on-campus.

 Elon Volunteers!
 (EV!) exists to provide all members of the Elon University campus the opportunity to develop an ethic of service by connecting campus and community through service experiences.

 Academic Service-Learning (ASL) helps students gain a better understanding of course content by putting it into practice.
 Service-learning engages students in real-life settings, working on community issues to connect classroom learning with societal issues.

 Get on the Bus

 If you are looking for an easy way to try out service at Elon when you first arrive, the Kernodle Center offers a program called “Get on the Bus”.
 On some Friday afternoons during the first half of the fall semester, a campus bus will take students to one of our many community partners for an afternoon of service.